CharlieS-432737/Unit-20-Assignment-2-Wiki/docs/Mock-Up system/Tasks/Support tasks.md

 **What happened?:**

-The user was attempting to access facebook from a workstation connected to the organizations network.
+The user was attempting to access Facebook from a workstation connected to the organizations network.
 The firewall was mistakenly blocking the website because it thought it was malicious.

 **Solution:**

-www.Facebook.com was added as an exception to the firewall and the user was able to access the website
+www.facebook.com was added as an exception to the firewall and the user was able to access the website

 ![task website](../screenshots/tasks/Task%20website.png)
 ![task fix](../screenshots/tasks/Task%20website%20fix.png)